cloud-gov/pages-core/README.md

     The organization will need to grant access to federalist, which can be done during:
       * a first-time login with your GitHub credentials
       * in the Settings -> Applications -> federalist view in your GitHub Account

+**For 18F/TTS developers:**
+This section is primarily for 18F/TTS developers working on the Federalist project.
+Before you get started, make sure you have been fully on-boarded, including getting access to the Federalist cloud.gov space.

 1. Type `cf login --sso -a https://api.fr.cloud.gov -o gsa-18f-federalist -s staging` in terminal.
 1. Visit https://login.fr.cloud.gov/passcode to get a one time passcode.
 You'll need to login using your cloud.gov credentials.
 1. Enter your passcode back into terminal.
 (Note: if you have a problem at this point it's likely because you don't have permissions.
 [Contact us] (federalist-support@gsa.gov) for help.)
 1. Type `cf apps`.
 This will list the current, running applications.
 1. Type `cf env federalist-staging` to get environment variables.
 1. Find the section in the listing of environment variables that starts with `"s3": [` and look for the following values and paste those values into the S3 section in your `local.js` file.
-(Hint: you may have to scroll up to the top of the file to find the S3 environment variables.)
+(Note: you may have to scroll up to the top of the file to find the S3 environment variables, and your S2 credentials will change ever time a commit is made to staging, so you may need to repeat this and the preceeding step.)
     - `access_key_id`
     - `bucket`
     - `secret_access_key`
 1. Next, we'll enter some environment variables for SQS.
 Under credentials (listed just under the S3 section of the document), find the following values and paste those values into the SQS section in your `local.js` file.
     - `FEDERALIST_AWS_BUILD_KEY` is `accessKeyId`
     - `FEDERALIST_SESSION_SECRET` is `secretAccessKey`
     - `FEDERALIST_SQS_QUEUE` is `queue`
 You're done!
 You've now successfully set all the environment variables for your new Federalist development environment.
 Next, we'll set up docker to complete the process.

 #### Setting up Docker
+Any time the node dependencies are changed (like from a recently complete new feature), `docker-compose run app yarn && docker-compose run app yarn build` will need to be re-run after pulling new code from GitHub.

 1. Run `docker-compose build`.
 1. Run `docker-compose run app yarn && docker-compose run app yarn build` to install dependencies and build the app initially.
 1. Run `docker-compose up` to start the development environment.

-### Check to see if everything is working correctly
+#### Check to see if everything is working correctly
 1. If you've successfully completed all of the stepsThe Federalist app is now ready to run locally! :tada:

 You should now be able to see Federalist running at http://localhost:1337/.
 Local file changes will cause the server to restart and/or the front end bundles to be rebuilt.

 **Pro tips:**

 In our Docker Compose environment, `app` is the name of the container where the Federalist web application runs.
 You can run any command in the context of the web application by running `docker-compose run app <THE COMMAND>`.

 For example: